SarahDino/Final_year_of_college/Final_project/README.md

 Research.pdf: This document details the complete research. <br>
 Summary.md: This file provides a concise overview of the research, highlighting key concepts and findings. <br>
-Presentation.pdf: A presentation summarizing the project. <br>
+Codes.pdf: Full code explained. <br>